Trending

 Billionaires dream of flying machines

-As the Earth speeds towards irreversible climate disaster, many people's minds have naturally turned towards the stars.
+As the Earth speeds towards irreversible climate disaster, many people's minds have naturally turned toward the stars.
 The distant, spinning nebulae and gleaming planets above us have long been idealized as potential escape routes for the unhappily earthbound.

 But as the climate crisis grows more dire on Earth and space travel ramps up, thanks to ambitious patrons, some (like Elon Musk) have proposed that space may be our best shot at collective survival.